Create an internal Iceberg table

 An IcebergCONNECTION defines the catalog and object storage configuration.

 You must specify the type and warehouse.path parameters, along with the required parameters for your catalog and object storage.
-To use the JDBC-based hosted catalog, set hosted_catalog to true.
+To use the JDBC-based built-in catalog, set hosted_catalog to true.

 - JDBC catalog